A telehealth bill whereby medical marijuana patients can speak with a doctor remotely passed the New Jersey State Senate by a near-unanimous vote.

-Telemedicine means patients can speak with a doctor either by telephone or a video conference call instead of going to the doctor’s office.
+Telehealth medicine means patients can speak with a doctor either by telephone or a video conference call instead of going to the doctor’s office.
 This legislation is especially good for patients who cannot travel easily due to their illness, along with the cost associated with travel.
 It improves patient care.
-Senator Declan O’Scanlon (R0Mnmouth) was the sole Senate sponsor.
+Senator Declan O’Scanlon (R-Monmouth) was the sole Senate sponsor.

-In devising the bill, he consulted with the Coalition of Medical Marijuana for New Jersey (CMMNJ) Executive Director Ken Wolski and board member Gaetano Lardieri for advice who suggested the bill include those in nursing homes and it subsequently was.
+In devising the bill, he consulted with the Coalition of Medical Marijuana for New Jersey (CMMNJ) Executive Director Ken Wolski and board member Gaetano Lardieri for advice, who suggested the bill include those in nursing homes.
+It subsequently was.

 The bill has yet to receive a hearing in the Assembly’s Health and Senior Services Committee.
 It is sponsored in the Assembly by Assemblywomen Joann Doney (D-Monmouth) and Pam Lampitt (D-Mercer).
-But given that it passed the Senate fairly quickly, it is likely it will not require the Herculean effort adult-cannabis needed.
+But given that it passed the Senate fairly quickly, it is likely it will not require the Herculean effort adult cannabis use needed.